2022 Ohio DOT State Shipping Laws, Regulations, Rules, and Limitations for Oversize and Heavy-haul Trucking Permits

 Pilot car (escort vehicle) certifications and requirements of the Ohio DOT:

-Note: It is only our professional opinion that pilot cars also have a minimum of the additional items but not required: 2 – 5 pound fire extinguishers type A, B and C. A red safety colored flag with a handle no less than 18″ square, 3 reflective emergency road triangles or 18″ traffic cones, 8 burning road flares, 2 OVERSIZE LOAD banners (yellow with black lettering) and a safety colored (red, orange, yellow or lime green) vest, jacket or shirt (used while directing traffic).
+NOTE: It is only our professional opinion that pilot cars also have a minimum of the additional items but are not required: 2 – 5 pound fire extinguishers type A, B, and C. A red safety colored flag with a handle no less than 18″ square, 3 reflective emergency road triangles or 18″ traffic cones, 8 burning road flares, 2 OVERSIZE LOAD banners (yellow with black lettering), and a safety colored (red, orange, yellow or lime green) vest, jacket or shirt (used while directing traffic).

-A strobing or flashing amber light that is visible from 360 degrees from a distance of no less than 500 feet is required to placed on the highest point of the cab of the tractor trailer.
-Signs/banners that indicate the nature of the shipment, “OVERSIZE LOAD” OR “WIDELOAD” are required to be placed at the overall front and rear of the shipment.
-These banners must be yellow in color with black lettering and not less than 7′ in width and 18″ in height.
+A strobing or flashing amber light visible from 360 degrees from a distance of no less than 500 feet is required to be placed on the highest point of the tractor-trailer’s cab.
+Signs/banners that indicate the nature of the shipment, “OVERSIZE LOAD” OR “WIDE LOAD,” are required to be placed at the overall front and rear of the shipment.
+These banners must be yellow with black lettering, not less than 7′ in width and 18″ in height.
 Letters must be a minimum of 10″ in height with a 1 1/2″ line thickness.
-Safety flags must be mounted at the 4 outer most corners of the overall shipment and be no less than 18″ in length in either direction and be safety red or orange in color.
-If the shipment protrudes in any direction like overhang additional flags are required.
-You may be required to place flashing or strobing amber lights on any protrusions as well.
+Safety flags must be mounted at the 4 outermost corners of the overall shipment, no less than 18″ in length in either direction and be safety red or orange.
+Additional flags are required if the shipment protrudes like an overhang.
+You may be required to place flashing or strobing amber lights on any protrusions.